juan007/apache_php_mysql_howto/APACHE/README.md

 ## DOWNLOAD THE FILES

-1. From [Apache VS16 binaries and modules](https://www.apachelounge.com/download/) download (apachelounge.com) download latest version of Apache x.x.X Win64 (For this tutorial we are going to use the 2.4.52 version).
+1. From [Apache VS16 binaries and modules](https://www.apachelounge.com/download/) download the latest version of Apache x.x.X Win64 (For this tutorial we are going to use the 2.4.52 version).
 - ![download](/images/apache/apache_1.png)

 2. Once the download is done go to the Downloads folder, extract the files and copy the Apache24 folder to c:/Apache24